kojiromike/magedb/basis/README.md

 1. Create a container from `mysql:5`.
 2. Export it to a tarball.
 3. Import it to a new, flat image.
-3. Re-apply all the environmental and configuration effects.
+4. Re-apply all the environmental and configuration effects, sans `VOLUME`.

 [1]: https://registry.hub.docker.com/_/mysql/